-In addition to covid-19, flu season has started, so it is increasingly important to ensure you and your family stay healthy this season.
-We’ve all heard the suggestions from the CDC to help combat both covid and the flu, such as frequently washing your hands, wearing a mask and staying home if you have flu like symptoms.
+In addition to COVID-19, flu season has started, so it is increasingly important to ensure you and your family stay healthy this season.
+We’ve all heard the suggestions from the CDC to help combat both COVID-19 and the flu, such as frequently washing your hands, wearing a mask and staying home if you have flu like symptoms.
 However, many people don’t think about their HVAC system as a way to help combat viruses and improve their home air quality.

 We’ll review some tips to improve your home’s HVAC system and indoor air quality to decrease your risk of getting sick.

 Changing your furnace filter is one of the easiest and most cost-effective ways you can instantly improve your home air quality.
 Your filter is your first line of defense against airborne pollutants and viruses, and should be changed regularly and often.
 To learn more, check out our previous post, All About Air Filters.

 Did you know, you breath in about 2,900 gallons or air per day!?
 If you’re inside all day, you’re breathing in recycled, polluted, and stale air.
 Yuck!
 Now, don’t go opening all your windows when it’s 20 degrees outside!
 Instead, with the right ventilation, your HVAC system can bring in fresh air from outside.
 This will help circulate out odors, dust, and most importantly, airborne bacteria, while replenishing oxygen into your home.